cpt-westphalen/nestjs-notification-microservice/README.md

-# Notifications microsservice
+# Notifications microservice

 My very first Nest.js, Prisma, and SQLite backend experience.
-It is a notifications microsservice for getting, creating, cancelling, and marking notifications as read and unread.
+It is a notifications microservice for getting, creating, cancelling, and marking notifications as read and unread.

 ## Stack